Detecting and Dealing With Elder Financial Abuse

 Where Can I Report Financial Abuses and Crimes?

-If you have been victimized by financial abuse, you can report it to the Federal Trade Commission’s National Elder Fraud Hotline at 877-FTC-HELP.
+You can report incidents of abuse to the Federal Trade Commission’s National Elder Fraud Hotline at 877-FTC-HELP.
 Or, visit the National Center on Elder Abuse’s website to find the appropriate reporting agency in your state.
-Reporting these acts can help protect yourself and others from financial predators targeting seniors.
-If you need to contact an elder law attorney, find a qualified professional in your area.
+These resources provide support and guidance for seniors facing financial exploitation.

 Additional Reading